-Wholesale Units issued under the Constitution and in this Product Disclosure Statement dated 8 September 2023 ('PDS') in the Australian Unity Healthcare Property Trust ARSN 092 755 318 ('Trust') are the only units offered in the Trust PDS and will be issued by Australian Unity Funds Management Limited ('AUFM') ABN 60 071 497 115, AFS Licence No. 234454 in its capacity as Responsible Entity of the Trust.
-The Trust is currently closed to new subscriptions.
-AUFM is not currently making an offer of Wholesale Units or accepting applications for the issuance of Wholesale Units.
-However, AUFM may determine to make offers of Wholesale Units from time to time.
+Wholesale Units issued under the Constitution and in this Product Disclosure Statement dated 5 December 2024 ('PDS') in the Australian Unity Healthcare Property Trust ARSN 092 755 318 ('Trust') are the only units offered under this PDS and will be issued by Australian Unity Funds Management Limited ('AUFM') ABN 60 071 497 115, AFS Licence No. 234454 in its capacity as Responsible Entity of the Trust.
+The Wholesale Units of the Trust are currently open to new subscriptions subject to any distribution conditions noted within the Target Market Determination.